Redfield, Texas

 Redfield is a census-designated place (CDP) in Nacogdoches County, Texas, United States.
-This was a new CDP for the 2010 census with a population of 441.
+This was a new CDP for the 2010 census.

+As of the 2020 census, Redfield had a population of 392.

 Geography

 The CDP has a total area of 1.7 sqmi, all land.

 Demographics

 Redfield first appeared as a census designated place in the 2010 U.S. census.